Wicked: For Good: Main musical numbers

-"No Place Like Home" and "The Girl in the Bubble" are new songs written specifically for the film, with the former written in collaboration with Erivo.
-"A Wicked Good Finale", adapted from the original "Finale" track from the stage musical, will be included on the score album as opposed to the soundtrack album.
-"Every Day More Wicked" is expanded from a line in the first song of the musical's second act, and also interpolates several songs from the first act, such as "The Wizard and I" and "Popular", but with different lyrics.
+"Every Day More Wicked" is a reprise of "No One Mourns the Wicked" that also interpolates several songs from the first act and film, such as "The Wizard and I", "What Is This Feeling?", and "Popular".
+"No Place Like Home" and "The Girl in the Bubble" were written for the film, with the former written in collaboration with Erivo.
+"A Wicked Good Finale", adapted from the original "Finale" track from the stage musical, appears on the score album as opposed to the soundtrack album.